stephanlphilips/pulse_lib/Readme.md

 This is a pulse library that is build to make pulses that are commonly used to control spin qubits coherenly.
 A lot of attention is given to performance, structure and ease of use.
 At the moment the library only has a back-end that is suited for Keysight PXI AWG systems

 Features now include:
-* support for arbitrary pulse/sine wave based sequences (phase coherent atm)
+* support for arbitrary baseband/microwave based sequences
 * Fully multidimensional.
 Execute any command as a loop in any dimension.
 * Short and clean syntax.
 No sympy.
 * Native support for virtual gates.
-* IQ toolkit and IQ virtual channels -- Full suppport for single sideband modulation (Along with PM/AM/FM)
+* IQ toolkit and IQ virtual channels -- Full suppport for single sideband modulation (Along with PM/AM/FM) and out of the box pulse shaping.
+Automatic softare downconversion from MW pulse to IQ, which can later on be upconverted in hardware by mixing with the IF.
 * Automatic compenstation for DC offsets.
 * High speed uploader for Keysight PXI systems which supports upload during playback (up to ~ 100 experiments per second (record~350))